 Some of these suggestions might sound like shortcuts or a lack of accuracy but they're not.
 Let's say it again.
 You can't be accurate.
 Just about everything past next year is a guess.
 While it might look like you've got a detailed and accurate plan, it's only detailed.
 It's accuracy is a myth.

-More important - and considering the name of this website - for best practice, your plan should be easy for your owners to understand and embrace.
+More important, for best practice, your plan should be easy for your owners to understand and embrace.
 It should also be a genuine tool that you use and follow.
 To achieve these goals it needs to be as simple as possible while maintaining a minimum level of accuracy.

 Manage the owners cash carefully

 Also every planner also has a duty to manage their owners cash very carefully.
 Sure, you need to be confident the body corporate has enough cash on hand to pay for the work planned in any year of your plan but 10 years out should be plenty long enough to start increasing levy contributions for any typical planned maintenance or replacement job.

 But I'll say it again.
 If you want to plan longer.
 Go for it.
 Neither way is wrong and it's your plan after all.